int3ro/Nameplates_Threat/README.md

 # Nameplates_Threat
-Colors the nameplate healthbar according to threat.
+Colors the default blizzard nameplates according to threat.